 - Treasure chest: Time for a treasure hunt, matey!
 Grab a bag or a bin and load it up with items of your choosing.
 You may decide on a specific theme, such as hiding letters to find or shapes to sort, or opt for a more integrated chest filled with a range of assorted treasure for Baby to explore.
 Picking up smaller items will help hone those fine motor skills, and the learning possibilities are endless.

-Technically, anything Baby plays with is a form of sensory play, since the whole world engages his senses in one way or another.
+Technically, anything Baby plays with is a form of sensory play, since the whole world engages their senses in one way or another.
 What’s generally called “sensory play,” though, is a specific effort to get different senses involved, and offering Baby new and interesting sensations to experience.